NivenT/nivent.github.io/_posts/blog/2019-03-19-cover-fundgrp-sheaf.md

 [^18]: Think of this as the presheaf of constant functions $X\to M$.
 [^19]: Show rigorously that this is a well-defined map of sheaves (hint: because these things are sheaves to show that $\phi\circ s$ is a section, it suffices to show that it restricts to a section on each set in an open cover of $U$)
 [^20]: I don't think I'll ever be able to remember which of "coarser" and "finer" means smaller without pulling up Wikipedia.
-[^21]: Perhaps if you wanted to define a version of the fundamental group in algebraic contexts where you have a not-so-nice topology, you should try giving a definition in terms of locally constant sheaves of that space or in terms of covers of that space.
+[^21]: (I'm pretty sure that) It is possible to recover a group from its category of $k$-linear representations, so perhaps if you wanted to define a version of the fundamental group in algebraic contexts where you have a not-so-nice topology, you should try giving a definition in terms of locally constant sheaves of that space (or in terms of covers of that space).